phpman > man > sg_ses(8)

 The format of the Subenclosure Nickname control dpage is different from its corresponding

-difficult (but still possible).
+(but still possible).

 To simplify changing a Subenclosure nickname the --nickname=SEN and --nickid=SEID options

 have been added.
-If the SEN string contains spaces or other punctuation, it should be
+If the SEN string contains spaces or other punctuation, it should be quoted:

-the --nickid=SEID is not given then a Subenclosure identifier of 0 is assumed.
-As a guard
+--nickid=SEID is not given then a Subenclosure identifier of 0 is assumed.
+As a guard the

---page=snic is assumed.
+assumed.

 When --nickname=SEN is given then the Subenclosure Nickname Status dpage is read to obtain

 the Generation Code field.
-That Generation Code together with no more than 32 bytes from
+That Generation Code together with no more than 32 bytes from the

-Nickname Control dpage.
+name Control dpage.

 There is an example of changing a nickname in the EXAMPLES section below.